-Clinical input obtained in 2009 strongly supported the use of intrastromal corneal ring segments in a select group of patients with advanced keratoconus whose only other option for restoration of functional vision was the more invasive penetrating keratoplasty.
-Some clinicians may opt to delay a more invasive procedure, although the success rate of this strategy is as yet unproven.
-Therefore, use of intrastromal corneal ring segments may be considered medically necessary in patients with keratoconus who meet the criteria defined in this policy based on the FDA the humanitarian device exemption (HDE).
+Clinical input obtained in 2009 strongly supported the use of intrastromal corneal ring segments (ICRS®) in a select group of patients with advanced keratoconus whose only other option for restoration of functional vision was the more invasive penetrating keratoplasty (PK).
+Some clinicians may opt to delay a more invasive procedure, although the success rate of this strategy is yet unproven.
+Therefore, the use of ICRS® may be considered medically necessary in patients with keratoconus who meet the criteria defined in this policy based on the Food and Drug Administration (FDA) and the Humanitarian Device Exemption (HDE).

-For individuals who have keratoconus who receive ICRS, the evidence includes primarily singleinstitution case series.
-Relevant outcomes are change in disease status, functional outcomes, and treatment-related morbidity.
-A number of single center case series with sample sizes ranging from 19 to 105 eyes have been published.
-The series generally report that a substantial proportion of patients with keratoconus treated with this device have improved vision at one to two years of follow-up.
-More limited data are available on long-term efficacy.
-ICRS is associated with a number of adverse events and explantation.
-Although, a single case series of 572 eyes have suggested that risk of explantation may be modest (6.1%).
-The evidence is insufficient to determine that the technology results in an improvement in the net health outcome.
+For individuals who have keratoconus and who receive ICRS®, the evidence includes primarily single-institution case series.
+Relevant outcomes are changes in disease status, functional outcomes, and treatment-related morbidity.
+Several single center case series with sample sizes ranging from 19 to 105 eyes have been published.
+The series generally report that a substantial proportion of individuals with keratoconus treated with this device have improved vision at one to two years of follow-up.
+More limited data is available on long-term efficacy.
+ICRS® is associated with several adverse events and explantations.
+Although a single case series of 572 eyes have suggested that risk of explantation may be modest (6.1%), the evidence is insufficient to determine that the technology results in an improvement in the net health outcome.

-For individuals who have pellucid marginal degeneration who receive ICRS, the evidence includes a few case series.
-Relevant outcomes are change in disease status, functional outcomes, and treatment-related morbidity.
-A small number of case series with fewer than 25 eyes per study have been published on ICRS in patients with pellucid marginal degeneration.
+For individuals who have Pellucid marginal degeneration (PMD) and who receive ICRS®, the evidence includes a few case series.
+Relevant outcomes are changes in disease status, functional outcomes, and treatment-related morbidity.
+A small number of case series with fewer than 25 eyes per study have been published on ICRS® in individuals with PMD.
 Most of the reports were on devices not available in the United States.
-In one study that included some patients who were implanted with INTACS, there was not improvement in uncorrected visual acuity six months after surgery.
+In one study that included some individuals who were implanted with Intrastromal corneal ring segments (Intacs®), there was no improvement in uncorrected visual acuity six months after surgery.
 Moreover, explantation occurred in about 20% of eyes due to visual deterioration.
 The evidence is insufficient to determine that the technology results in an improvement in the net health outcome.

-For individuals who have astigmatism after penetrating keratoplasty who receive intrastromal corneal ring segments, the evidence includes a few case series.
-Relevant outcomes are change in disease status, functional outcomes, and treatment-related morbidity.
-Two case series, with nine and 54 patients, were identified; both used devices not available in the United States.
-Intrastromal corneal ring segments was associated with adverse events such as extrusion and Descemet membrane detachment.
+For individuals who have astigmatism after PK and who receive Intacs®, the evidence includes a few case series.
+Relevant outcomes are changes in disease status, functional outcomes, and treatment-related morbidity.
+Two case series with 9 and 54 individuals were identified.
+Both used devices that are not available in the United States.
+Intacs® was associated with adverse events such as extrusion and Descemet membrane detachment (DMD).
 The evidence is insufficient to determine that the technology results in an improvement in the net health outcome.